-Transfer – i.e. the ability to take information acquired in one context and apply it to another – is one of the main goals of teaching higher-order thinking skills like critical thinking, though transfer within and between disciplines is difficult to put into practice (Bransford et al., 2000, El-Sheikh, 2001).
-Transfer remains one of the greatest challenges to teaching and learning critical thinking, and though it certainly occurs to some extent, it does not do so nearly as often as educators would like (Van Gelder, Bissett & Cumming, 2004; Zohar, 1996) Swartz divides transfer into several different levels, including "transfer within a restricted field of study to new examples within the field, transfer across disciplinary boundaries, and transfer into the thinking practices in which we engage in our everyday reasoning" (Swartz, 1992) To these categories he also adds an injunction to help students "develop a 'spirit of critical thinking'," by which he means "good thinking attitudes and dispositions that prompt us to use these skills" (p.37).
-The question of transfer is certainly pertinent to the assessment of an infusion approach to teaching critical thinking.
-When faced with a program that teaches students to use critical thinking skills when addressing problems of statistics and probability, one might rightly ask: "but will they be able to use these skills anywhere else?"
-Because this study was focused on the efficacy of combining CT with statistics and probability (i.e. first and foremost with whether the skills I had added were being learned at all), it did not check thoroughly and specifically for signs that what the students had learned was being transferred to contexts external to the mathematics classroom.
-However, the study did yield data upon which I may base some tentative suppositions about the manner and extent of the transfer that occurred, and from which I may derive some suggestions for future changes and additions to the program.
+Transfer – i.e. the ability to take information acquired in one context and apply it to another – is one of the main goals of teaching higher-order thinking skills like critical thinking, yet is difficult to put into practice both within and across disciplines (Bransford et al., 2000, El-Sheikh, 2001).
+Transfer remains one of the greatest challenges to teaching and learning critical thinking, and though it occurs to some extent, it does not do so nearly as often as educators would like (Van Gelder, Bissett & Cumming, 2004; Zohar, 1996).
+Swartz divides transfer into several different levels, including "transfer within a restricted field of study to new examples within the field, transfer across disciplinary boundaries, and transfer into the thinking practices in which we engage in our everyday reasoning" (Swartz, 1992).
+To these categories he also adds an injunction to help students "develop a 'spirit of critical thinking'," by which he means "good thinking attitudes and dispositions that prompt us to use these skills" (p.37).
+The issue of transfer is pertinent to the assessment of an infusion approach to teaching critical thinking.
+When faced with a program that teaches students to use critical thinking skills when addressing problems of statistics and probability, one might ask: "but will they be able to use these skills anywhere else?"
+Because this study focused on the efficacy of combining CT with statistics and probability (i.e. first and foremost with whether the skills added were being learned at all), it did not perform a specific check for signs that students were transferring what they had learned to contexts external to the mathematics classroom.
+However, the study did yield data upon which to base some tentative suppositions about the manner and extent of the transfer that occurred, and from which some suggestions for future changes and additions to the program may be derived.

 A language of critical thinking